Belarusian Hajun project

 Belarusian Hajun (Note: /hɑːˈjuːn/) (Беларускі Гаюн (Note: /be/)) was an OSINT project, monitoring military activity of Russian and Belarusian troops on the territory of Belarus.
 The monitoring group was created before the start of the 2022 full-scale Russian invasion of Ukraine by activist Anton Motolko.
 The project was named after the Belarusian mythical character, forest spirit Hajun.
 The Lithuanian National Radio and Television stated that the information published by the monitoring project was frequently referenced by major Ukrainian media outlets, helping Ukrainian civilians and military to better understand threats posed by Russian troops deployed on the territory of Belarus.

+After the personal data of people who sent information to the project's Telegram chatbot fell into the hands of the Belarusian authorities, the largest repressive campaign in Belarus was launched, second only to the persecution of people in connection with the 2020 protests.
+By February 2026, human rights activists were aware of 163 people detained due to sending information to Hajun, and the total number of detainees could be around 1,500.
+Detained people are being sentenced to restrictions of freedom or imprisonment.

 History

 Belarusian Hajun was created in early January 2022 as a monitoring initiative to track movements of Russian military equipment and troops on the territory of Belarus.
 The project had the task of monitoring the amount of equipment transported into the country and withdrawn, and where a new Russian military base could potentially emerge.
 The project was created so that Belarusians would understand what was happening on the territory of Belarus.
 On February 20, 2022, the Telegram channel of Hajun was created, in which the team began publishing information about detected Russian troops and their movements.
 For the first two months of the war, the team had to work 24/7.
 In February and March, an average of 1500 people a day wrote to the project.
 At the peak, this figure reached up to 2000 people.
 In March 2022, the Ministry of Internal Affairs of Belarus recognized the project's Telegram channel as an extremist formation.
 In April 2022, more than 360 thousand people subscribed to the channel.
 At that time, 90% were subscribers from Ukraine, and the rest were Belarusians.
 As of February 25, 2023, more than half a million people were subscribed to the project's Telegram channel.